goldenpathtechnologies/gatsby-awesome-pagination/README.md

 `;
 ```

-Then inside your component, you can link to next / previous pages, and so on:
+Then inside your component, you can link to next/previous pages, and so on:

 ```tsx
 const BlogIndex = (props) => {